mharen/mharen.github.io/blog/2011/2011-11-note-this-post-is-from-series-on-candy.md

             );
 });</pre>

-<p>As you’ll see, I’ve taken a few other liberties during the implementation that deviate slightly from the original design.
-That’s normal. </p>
+As you’ll see, I’ve taken a few other liberties during the implementation that deviate slightly from the original design.
+That’s normal.

-<p>So when we actually call “DoGame()”, this is called:</p>
+So when we actually call “DoGame()”, this is called:

 <pre class="csharpcode"><span class="kwrd">function</span> DoGame(options, players){
     <span class="rem">// initialize the board</span>